Some aspects of semi-harmonious quasi-projection pairs: Introduction and preliminaries

 for every projection $P\in\mathcal{L}(H)$, where $I$ denotes the identity operator on $H$.
 This shows that the distance away from $m(Q)$ to $Q$ (resp.\,from $I-m(Q)$ to $Q$) takes the minimum value (resp.\,the maximum value) among all the distances from projections to $Q$.
 The same is also true in the case that $H$ is a finite-dimensional Hilbert space and all the matrices are endued with the Frobenius norm \cite[Theorems~3.2 and 4.2]{TXF03}.
 Inspired by the relationship between $m(Q)$ and $Q$, another term called the quasi-projection pair $(P,Q)$ is also introduced recently in \cite{TXF02}, where $P\in \mathcal{L}(H)$ is a projection satisfying in which $Q^*$ denotes the adjoint operator of the idempotent $Q$.
 In particular, $\big(m(Q),Q\big)$ is a quasi-projection pair, which is called the matched pair of $Q$.

 Hilbert $C^*$-modules are the natural generalizations of Hilbert spaces by allowing the inner product to take values in certain $C^*$-algebra instead of the complex field \cite{Lance,MT,Paschke}.
 It is known that a closed submodule of a Hilbert $C^*$-module may fail to be orthogonally complemented.
 Due to this dissimilarity between the Hilbert space and the Hilbert $C^*$-module, an adjointable operator on a Hilbert $C^*$-module may have no polar decomposition (see e.g.\,\cite[Example~3.15]{LLX}).
 So, some additional demanding is usually needed in dealing with a pair of projections on a general Hilbert $C^*$-module.
 Motivated by two norm equations used to characterize the Friedrichs angle \cite{Friedrichs}, the term of the semi-harmonious pair $(P,Q)$ of projections is introduced in the sense that $\overline{\mathcal{R}(P+Q)}$ and $\overline{\mathcal{R}(2I-P-Q)}$ are both orthogonally complemented \cite[Definition~1.1]{FXY02}.
 It is notable that such a semi-harmonious condition plays a crucial role in the study of the $C^*$-isomorphisms associated with two projections on a Hilbert $C^*$-module \cite[Theorems~3.1 and 3.2]{FXY02}.
-Halmos' two projections theorem \cite{BS,Halmos} is well-known in the Hilbert space case as well as in the matrix case, which has many applications in various areas.
-Its generalization to the Hilbert $C^*$-module case is dealt with in \cite{LMX,XY}, and it is shown in \cite[Theorem~3.3]{XY} that for every pair $(P,Q)$ of projections on a Hilbert $C^*$-module, the Halmos' two projections theorem is valid if and only if $(P,Q)$ is harmonious, namely, $(P,Q)$ and $(P,I-Q)$ are both semi-harmonious \cite[Definition~4.1]{LMX}.

-Although a quasi-projection pair $(P,Q)$ is composed of one projection and one idempotent rather than two projections, due to the restriction \eqref{restriction in introduction} it can be expected to obtain some results similar to the case of two projections mentioned above\footnote{Actually, some results on the block matrix representations for quasi-projection pairs have already been obtained in \cite[Section~7]{TXF01}.}.
-The key to achieving this goal is to clarify the exact meanings of the semi-harmony and the harmony for a quasi-projection pair separately, which is fulfilled in this paper; see Definitions~\ref{defn:semi-harmonious pair} and \ref{defn of harmonious quasi-projection pair} for the details.
+Although a quasi-projection pair $(P,Q)$ is composed of one projection and one idempotent rather than two projections, due to the restriction \eqref{restriction in introduction} it can be expected to obtain some results similar to the case of two projections mentioned above.
+The key to achieving this goal is to clarify the exact meaning of the semi-harmony for a quasi-projection pair separately, which is fulfilled in this paper; see Definitions~\ref{defn:semi-harmonious pair} for the details.